 When the air inside your facility is kept at a balanced relative humidity level, the air inside feels cooler and more comfortable.
 This lowers your air conditioner bills in a few different ways:

 - Cuts unnecessary thermostat adjustments that waste energy.

 - Alleviates the burden on the air conditioner, helping it to perform better and operate more energy-efficiently.

 Installing a Commercial Dehumidifier

-Estes Commercial’s NATE-certified technicians perform expert installation for all commercial dehumidifiers, so you receive the performance and benefits you expect.
+Estes Commercial’s NATE-certified technicians perform expert installations on all commercial dehumidifiers, so you receive the performance and benefits you expect.

-Need Help Securing Approval for New Commercial HVAC Equipment?
+Need Help Securing Approval for a New Commercial HVAC Product?
 Use New Tax Benefits and Finance Options

 Changes to the tax code offer advantages for business owners to purchase new commercial HVAC systems.
 As of January 1, 2018, deduct up to $1 million of qualifying capital right away (deductions capped at $2.5 million) – and HVAC upgrades qualify.

 Previously, business owners had to depreciate the cost of new equipment, like HVAC systems over a 39-year period.
 This new deduction is advantageous for business owners because it lowers tax liability and frees up capital for other goals.